-This paper was prepared for Nursing 653 taught by Professor
+This paper was prepared for Nursing 653 taught by Professor T. Gallo Spring 2016

 Clinical Leadership Theme

 The role of the clinical nurse leader (CNL) is one introduced by the American Association of Colleges of Nursing (AACN) in 2007, the first new nursing role in 35 years.
 It is the nursing profession’s response to staggering evidence regarding patient harm from medical errors presented in the Institute of Medicine’s IOM 1999 report, To Err is Human: Building a Safer Health System, along with the recognition of the contribution by the fragmented state of healthcare.
 Nursing needed to address this dire situation by encouraging full use of nursing capabilities and relevant education.
 The AACN issued a white paper regarding the education, diverse roles, and competencies needed.
-The CNL role necessitates a Masters level of preparation in order to affect patient centeredness at the point of care in the micro-system, using the most recent evidence-based practice in collaboration with a multi-disciplinary team (American Association of Colleges of Nursing, 2007).
+The CNL role necessitates a Masters’s level of preparation in order to affect patient-centeredness at the point of care in the micro-system, using the most recent evidence-based practice in collaboration with a multi-disciplinary team (American Association of Colleges of Nursing, 2007).

 Statement of the Problem

 The patient’s perception of pain management reflects the quality of the service (Alaloul, Williams, Dlauren Jones, & Logsdon, 2015).
 Despite many advances in the treatment of pain, it remains a significant problem handled inadequately in healthcare today (Kastanias, Denny, Robinson, Sabo, & Snaith, 2009).
-Pain management is essential for the healing process as it affects the patients’ abilities to participate in healing activities, and decreases incidence of complications such as venous thrombosis and pulmonary problems (Bell & Duffy, 2009).
+Pain management is essential for the healing process as it affects the patients’ abilities to participate in healing activities, and decreases the incidence of complications such as venous thrombosis and pulmonary problems (Bell & Duffy, 2009).
 The neural-endocrine system may be affected by inadequate pain management, potentially resulting in chronic pain and psychological trauma (Hayes & Gordon, 2015).
 Interventions addressing provider-patient pain management communication and patient knowledge of the plan, improve patient satisfaction and outcomes (Smith, DuHamel, Egert, & Winkel, 2010).
-Financially, the hospital will suffer with low HCAHP scores.
+Financially, the hospital will suffer from low HCAHP scores.
 Patient perception of their nursing care impacts hospital reimbursement, indicating the need to improve nursing communication skills (Long, 2012).
-Hospital rates below baseline and threshold result in withheld payment from CMS (Lake Superiior Quality Innovation Network, 2012).
-Furthermore, ethically the nurse as clinician and professional patient advocate has the imperative to relieve unnecessary pain (Bell & Duffy, 2009; Rejeh, Ahmaadi, Mohamadi, Anoosheh, & Kazemnejad, 2009).
-The purpose of this project is to address patient perception of pain management by using the whiteboard to communicate prn pain medication timing between nursing, the health care team and the patient.
+Hospital rates below baseline and threshold result in withheld payment from CMS (Lake Superior Quality Innovation Network, 2012).
+Furthermore, ethically the nurse as a clinician and professional patient advocate has the imperative to relieve unnecessary pain (Bell & Duffy, 2009; Rejeh, Ahmaadi, Mohamadi, Anoosheh, & Kazemnejad, 2009).
+The purpose of this project is to address the patient perception of pain management by using the whiteboard to communicate prn pain medication timing between nursing, the health care team, and the patient.

 additional technology and materials, as witnessed in five separate RN shadowing sessions.
 The aim is to improve pain management by enhancing nurses/patient communication with 90% use of whiteboard communication by April 29, 2016.
 This will improve patient satisfaction with pain management and further the aim of patient-centeredness by the transparent exchange of information.
 Patient satisfaction will be measured by comparison of pre and post-intervention questionnaires and HCAHPS.
-Improvement in communication transparency is assessed by auditing usage of the white board in pain management and information accuracy,
+Improvement in communication transparency is assessed by auditing usage of the whiteboard in pain management and information accuracy,

-HCAHPs for patient perception management on this unit from October to December of 2015 record: a 69.1% rating of “always” in response to how often pain was well controlled – below the 50th percentile national ranking, and 78.2% rating of “always” in response to how often did staff do everything they could to help with pain – below the 84% ranking in national 50th percentile (Professional Resource Consultants, Inc., 2016).
+HCAHPs for patient perception management on this unit from October to December of 2015 record: a 69.1% rating of “always” in response to how often pain was well controlled – below the 50th percentile national ranking, and 78.2% rating of “always” in response to how often did the staff do everything they could to help with pain – below the 84% ranking in national 50th percentile (Professional Resource Consultants, Inc., 2016).

 13 RNs (split between a.m. and p.m. shifts, 33% of total RN staff) questioned for unit assessment of pain treatment pre-intervention rated an average of 7/10 for how well they thought the floor treated pain and 6.6/10 for how well they felt supported in treating pain effectively.
 (Appendix C)

-the unit copier for nominal expense.
+the unit copier for a nominal expense.
 The markers and whiteboards are already supplied.
 There will be no cost for additional staff time.
 My time is free to them, but calculating practicum hours times my last salary (times 1.5 for benefits), yields a cost of $16,500.
 This will include my time spent auditing performance.

 The project was initiated in response to low HCAHP scores regarding pain management.